ClumsyBear/ge_prediction/README.md

 3. genotype data for testing samples (named as ```ENSG###.testing_geno.dat```): genoype data matrix (Mxp) for a given gene.
 For all genes, testing data sample size M=100.
 This genotype data file also contains a header of SNP names.

-You use/modify the following R code to test the downloaded training data by performing single SNP association analysis
+You may use/modify the following R code to test the downloaded training data by performing single SNP association analysis

 ```
 # load in training genotype data